trufflesuite/trufflesuite.com/src/guides/metamask-api/index.md

 Again, here we have ensured that all listeners added after connecting the wallet stop listening once the user is disconnected.

+You can always switch to the [final](https://github.com/metamask/nextjs-starter/tree/final) branch of this repo to get to the completed state of this demo.

 This concludes the demo!
 But you're just getting started; for a challenge, try updating the UI, try to add functionality to switch chains, and overall, have fun.
 If you have any questions or need help with MetaMask, reach out to our DevRel team on Twitter.
 You can contact [Gui Bibeau](https://twitter.com/guibibeau) and [Eric Bishard](https://twitter.com/httpjunkie) with any questions or feedback.

-> One final note, Gui has a great resource and blog called [web3-fullstack](https://www.web3-fullstack.com/) where he waxes poetically about Web3, full stack development, and UX which is a great resource for Web2 developers getting into Web3, as well as seasoned veterans of the space!
+> One final note, Gui has a great resource and blog called [frontend-devops](https://www.frontend-devops.com/) where he waxes poetically about web, full stack development, and UX which.
+A great resource for Web2 developers getting into Web3 and seasoned developers alike!

 ## Connect with us